renanmthy/SqlScripts/README.md

 # SQL-Scripts
-Some SQL scripts that have saved me a lot of time. :)
+Some SQL scripts that I used in production systems and saved me a lot of time. :floppy_disk: :heavy_check_mark: